Knarr Field, North Sea, Norway

 Development plan for the Knarr field

 Knarr is planned to be developed through nine development wells.
-These include four production wells - two at Knarr central and two at Knarr West.
-The other five wells will be water injectors.
+These included four production wells, two at Knarr central and two at Knarr West.
+The other five wells are water injectors.

-The production wells will be drilled from two drill centres located at water depths of 1,345ft.
-Oil and gas will be produced through pressure maintenance by water injection.
+The production wells were drilled from two drill centres located at water depths of 1,345ft.
+Oil and gas is produced through pressure maintenance by water injection.

-The subsea infrastructure will be tied back to the Knarr FPSO.
-The FPSO will have a capacity of 63,000 barrels per day and a design life of 20 years.
-The vessel will require maximum power of 32.85MW with topsides weighing 15,000t.
+The subsea infrastructure was tied back to the Knarr FPSO.
+The FPSO has a capacity of 63,000 barrels per day and a design life of 20 years.
+The vessel requires maximum power of 32.85MW with topsides weighing 15,000t.

 Export via the Far North Liquids and Associated Gas pipeline system

-The produced oil will be exported from the FPSO through shuttle tankers.
-Gas will be exported through a new 110km long, 12in diameter pipeline to the St Fergus gas terminal via the Far North Liquids and Associated Gas pipeline system.
+The produced oil is exported from the FPSO through shuttle tankers.
+Gas is exported through a new 110km-long, 12in diameter pipeline to the St Fergus gas terminal via the Far North Liquids and Associated Gas pipeline system.

 Contracts